 Multitasking Decreases Productivity

 The problems with multitasking are becoming more and more well know, thankfully.
-Here is another article on the lower productivity multitasking produces – Multitasking Madness Decreases Productivity by Barbara Bartlein:
+Here is another article on the lower productivity multitasking produces – Multitasking Madness Decreases Productivity [the broken link was removed] by Barbara Bartlein:

 In a recent study by Eric Horvitz and the University of Illinois, a group of Microsoft workers took, on average, 15 minutes to return to serious mental tasks, like writing reports or computer code, after responding to incoming e-mail or instant messages.
 They often strayed off to reply to other messages or browse news, sports or entertainment web sites.